 On this page:

-Texas currently has reciprocal licensing agreements with South Carolina and Georgia.
+Texas currently has reciprocal licensing agreements with South Carolina.

 If you hold a license from another state, please see the Out of State Applicants page.